UniversitaDellaCalabria/uniAuth/documentation/contents/installation.rst

 djangosaml2 parameters:

 SAML_IDP_DJANGO_USERNAME_FIELD = 'email'
-    which returned attribute should be considered as username.
+    Which returned attribute should be considered as username.
+It must be a field name, a @property or a callable of a Django User model.

+SAML_COMPUTEDID_HASHALG = 'sha256'
+    Global behaviour, which algorithm should be used to produce the computedID of a user.
+    Used only for TRANSIET and PERSISTENT nameid format.

+SAML_COMPUTEDID_SALT = b'87sdf+ybDS+FDSFsdf__7yb'
+    Salt used to produce the computed id.
+Use ``b''`` to disable salt.
+    Used only for TRANSIET and PERSISTENT nameid format.

-Platform specific parameters, all the `Global behaviour` can be overriden in ServiceProvider configurations:
+Platform specific parameters, all these `Global behaviour` can be overriden in ServiceProvider configurations:

 SAML_IDP_SHOW_USER_AGREEMENT_SCREEN = True
     Global behaviour, show or not the agreement screen.